 “Most of the time, it’s the offensive post player who initiates rough contact.
 He’ll use his rear end or hip to dislodge the defender; then we catch the wrong guy because we haven’t been looking where we should be looking,” he added.

-With 30 years of D-I men’s officiating under his belt, Bryan Kersey has seen his share of “head jerk” whistles, when a partner makes a call on the ball when the official should be looking elsewhere.
+After more than 30 years in D-I men’s basketball, Bryan Kersey has seen his share of “head jerk” whistles, when a partner makes a call on the ball when the official should be looking elsewhere.
 The primary official on that play jerks his or her head to see why the call was made because the primary official has passed on the ruling.

 “Those types of plays — where they’re right in front of you but the whistle comes from your partner across the court — cause problems,” Kersey said.
 “The coach wants to know why you (as the primary) didn’t make the call because you’re standing right there.